majdjamal/fruit_classifier/README.md

 ## Abstract

-Deep networks are growing deeper and require more energy resources for training.
+Deep networks are growing deeper and require more energy resources.
 Previous research has shown that the deep learning field will stop progressing if contributors do not produce lighter and efficient network architectures.
 This study utilizes MobileNet, the state-of-the-art network for mobile devices, to classify images of fruits and vegetables, and compares its performances to networks with more extensive architectures.
 Networks were trained from randomly initialized weights and Transfer Learning using ImageNet weights.
 MobileNet trained with Transfer Learning produced a top-1 accuracy of 96.8% and performed like the more extensive network architectures.
-This study uses the top-1 MobileNet model to conclude a production-grade real-time image classification app of fruits and vegetables.
+This study uses the top-1 MobileNet predictor to conclude a real-time image classification app.

 ## Test The Program